foreverphoenix/the-phoenix-flavour/content/lotf/customisation/_index.md

   Small tweaks anyone can do for Legends of the Frost.
 ---

-LOTF is a very small list and I do not expect that I will ever add many customisation options.
-However, there are a few small changes that you can make:

 ## Uncap the framerate

 Thanks to [SSE Display Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/34705), it is absolutely possible to play Skyrim SE at above 60FPS without breaking the game.
 In my experience, the likelyhood of (minor) physics bugs occuring increases with the framerate which is why I personally prefer capping at 60FPS.
 You can also try capping at 75FPS or 90FPS if you really want a higher framerate.
 Due to LOTF's performance-friendly nature, you should be able to achieve such framerates on most PCs.